subtleGradient/openrouter-python-sdk/QUICKSTART.md

 You get the final result!
 ```

-**Key insight:** The ResponseWrapper makes ONE API call but gives you multiple ways to use the response.
-It's like ordering one pizza but being able to eat it multiple ways - by the slice, whole, cold, hot... you get the idea. 🍕
+**Architecture note:** The ResponseWrapper makes a single API call but provides multiple consumption methods through internal caching and stream management.

 ---